LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	the test is expected to succeed once without leaving a choice-point and satisfy the `Assertion` goal
 - `fail`
 	the test is expected to fail
+- `false`
+	the test is expected to fail
 - `error(Error)`
 	the test is expected to throw the exception term `error(Error, _)`
 - `errors(Errors)`